cforcomputer/eve-online-killmail-hunter/README.md

 #### Dynamic filter list loading:

-You can add your own filter list by
+You can add your own filter list by creating a new `yourname.text` file in the root repository.
+Then add the file in the same format as the other filter lists in `settings.json`.

 # Development Installation